amlel-el-mahrouss/amlel-el-mahrouss/README.md

 I'm a Systems Engineer/PL Designer specializing in C++, Computer Architecture, and Systems Design.

-- 🔭 I’m currently working on Ne.app. @ne-app, @ne-foss, @ne-foss.
-We make libraries and systems software, check it out!.
+- 🔭 I’m currently working on Ne.app.
 - 📫 How to reach me: ae@nekernel.org
 - 😄 Pronouns: he/him
 - 💵 Sponsor me on GitHub!
 It helps me going on with my work :-)